 - No thermometer

-However, if you’re likely to do a lot of game day grilling, camp cooking, or beach barbequing and you want a dedicated portable barbeque, this ingenious grill might be the right choice for you.
+However, if you’re likely to do a lot of game day grilling, camp cooking, or beach barbequing, and you want a dedicated portable barbecue, this ingenious Coleman Roadtrip grill might be the right choice for you.

-Char-Broil TRU-Infrared Portable Gas Grill
+Char-Broil Grill2Go X200 Portable Tru-Infrared Liquid Propane Gas Grill

 A push-button electric igniter brings the burner to life, which provides 9,500 BTUs.
 That doesn’t seem like a lot, but the infrared technology more than makes up for it by generating a ton of heat.

 According to some folks, it might even make too much heat.
 Some reviewers report burning their food on more than one occasion because they left it just a bit too long.
-Evidently, it’s not always easy to control the temperature, and some customers reported hitting temps of 600F and higher.
+Evidently, it’s not always easy to control the temperature, and some customers reported hitting temps of 600 °F and higher.